mopius/mepp-android-sdk/README.md

 ### Requirements

 It assumes that you have an Android project using Android Studio.
-The SDK builds from Android 4.0.3 (15) and works from Android 4.3 (18) onwards.
+The SDK builds from Android 4.3 (18) onwards.
 The SDK will be provided as an aar package.

 ### Step 1: Adding the SDK to your project